UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

 If we scroll to right, we can compare the actual price of the house and the price our model predicted.

 ---

-## Questions to ponder on

-  - What are the inputs and outputs in the examples above?
-  - How are they different compared to traditional programs, for example, calculating the factorial of a number?
-  - What and how are we exactly “learning” in the above examples?
-In the image classification example, does the model have a concept of cats, dogs, and cheetahs?
-  - What would it take to predict the correct label for an example the algorithm has not seen before?
-  - Are we expected to get correct predictions for all possible examples?
-  - How do we measure the success or failure of a machine learning model?
-In other words, if you want to use this program in the wild, how do you know how reliable it is?
-  - What if the model misclassifies an unseen example?
-For instance, what if the model incorrectly diagnoses a patient with not having a disease when they actually have the disease?
-Would it be acceptable?
-    What would be the consequences?
-  - Is it useful to know more fine-grained predictions (e.g., probabilities as we saw in Example 2) rather than just a yes or a no?

-Notes: <br>

----